loftuxab/alfresco-community-loftux/root/projects/installer/tomcat/README_win.txt

 Closing the Alfresco Server
 ===========================

-Navigate to the 'C:\alfresco' folder and run 'alf_stop.bat'
+Navigate to the 'C:\alfresco' folder and run 'alf_stop.bat', also run 'virtual_stop.bat' if you started the Virtualization server.

 ===========================
-Upgrading from V1.x to V1.4
+Upgrading from V1.x to V2.0
 ===========================

 Not yet available.